 How Does Online Speech Therapy Work with a Toddler?

-Either way, there’s a lot to consider when beginning speech therapy.
+No matter the reason, there’s a lot to consider when beginning speech therapy.
 One of the most important decisions is the setting in which therapy is delivered.

 How does online speech therapy work for very young children?